 Ask students to give a short presentation based on their research report or to read a section to the class.
 Consider other ways of sharing the information such as a living museum format or creating a library to share with other classes in the school.

 Learning how to research and write a research report are essential skills for all students.
 Are your kids ready?

 Are you ready to teach them?
 I’ve created a unit on writing research reports suitable for grades 4–7.
-With this downloadable resource, you get six activities to walk students through the research report writing process.
+With this printable and digital resource, you get six activities to walk students through the research report writing process.
 And it’s all centered around natural disasters to keep kids engaged in a fascinating topic.

 Get all the details and your copy here >> Natural Disasters Report Writing